PaloAltoNetworks/autofocus-lenz/README.md

 ### [+] CHANGE LOG [+]

+v1.2.5 - XXXXX2018
+* Added a try/except to catch tag_check queries the script is unable to parse correctly.

 v1.2.4 - 04JAN2018
 * Added tag definition (queries) to "tag_info" output.
 * Fixed an issue with the filter function not working due to being a string instead of int.